If you’re looking to sell your Toronto home and do not reside in Canada, there are a few important things to keep in mind:

 - Communication – Make sure to choose an agent who will communicate with you on your schedule or time zone and in your preferred communication method (e.g. email, Skype, text, Whatsapp, etc.).

 - Local Market Knowledge – The Greater Toronto Area (GTA) covers many neighbourhoods and cities, each with its own real estate market intricacies.
 Local market knowledge is critical to selling your property for top dollar.
 A real estate agent who works primarily in Mississauga or Ajax for example likely isn’t the best candidate to sell your downtown Toronto condo and vice versa.
 We have a network of preferred REALTORS across the GTA and Ontario to assist our non-resident clients with selling their properties.

 - What Services They Offer – As a non-resident, you’ll be relying on your REALTOR’s expertise and network of contacts to prepare and stage your property.
 Make sure you know what services are available and included in the commission.

 - Use of Technology – Video, Skype, electronic signatures and digital document sharing are some of the tools that we use to facilitate property sales with non-residents of Canada.
 Technology can greatly simplify the sales process.

-Costs to Sell and Taxes
+Selling Costs and Taxes – For Non-Residents

 We put together a comprehensive list of the expenses you should be prepared to pay to sell your Toronto property.
 You can access that list here.